microsoft/BotFramework-Composer/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have functionally tested my change

+## Screenshots

+Please include screenshots or gifs if your PR include UX changes.